pfichtner/virtualavr/README.md

   Could we use arduino firmware? https://github.com/arduino/ArduinoCore-avr/tree/master/bootloaders/atmega : If this works?
 Do we have to upload elf binaries?

 # License

-This project is dual-licensed:
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

-- **Apache License 2.0** — for open-source use and compatibility with Apache projects.
-- **Commercial License** — for proprietary/commercial use not permitted by the Apache License.

-You are free to use, modify, and distribute this software—including for commercial purposes—under the terms of the Apache License 2.0.
-If you want to do something beyond what the license allows, you must obtain a separate license from the copyright holder.
-Please contact us at virtualavr@public-files.de